 SUPREME COURT DISCIPLINES 19 ATTORNEYS

-The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 19 attorneys, disbarring three, revoking the licenses of three, suspending 12 and reprimanding one.
-One attorney was placed on probation and two must pay restitution.
+The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 19 attorneys, disbarring three, suspending nine, reprimanding one and revoking the licenses of six.

 Court orders are not final until time expires to file a rehearing motion and, if filed, determined.
 The filing of such a motion does not alter the effective date of the discipline.
 Disbarred lawyers may not re-apply for admission for five years.
 They are required to go through an extensive process that includes a rigorous background check and retaking the Bar exam.
 Attorneys suspended for periods of 91 days and longer must undergo a rigorous process to regain their law licenses including proving rehabilitation.
 Disciplinary revocation is tantamount to disbarment.